omnster/qutip/doc/guide/dynamics/dynamics-master.rst

 Here, 0.05 is the rate and the operator :math:`\sigma_x` (:func:`qutip.operators.sigmax`) describes the dissipation process.

 Now a slightly more complex example: Consider a two-level atom coupled to a leaky single-mode cavity through a dipole-type interaction, which supports a coherent exchange of quanta between the two systems.
-If the atom initially is in its groundstate and the cavity in a 5-photon Fock state, the dynamics is calculated with the lines following code
+If the atom initially is in its ground state and the cavity in a 5-photon Fock state, the dynamics is calculated with the lines following code

 .. plot::
     :context: close-figs